joshbruce/fourth-earth-raw/public/content.md

 2. Difficulty levels range from 0 to infinity; where 0 is an automatic success and infinity is strictly impossible.
 3. Difficulty levels have an inner range of 1 through 7; doubling the level number results in the sides of dice in the pool (or the upper limit of the range).
 4. Players should be able to create groups of 2, 4, 6, 8, 10, or 12 similar items and randomly select at least 1 unique item.
-5. Difficulty 7 is impossible unless reduced as it has no associated standard die.
+5. Difficulty 7 is impossible unless reduced somehow as it has no associated standard die.

 There are four standard ways to refer to difficulty: